Emblem of Republika Srpska

-The Seal of Republika Srpska contains the flag of Republika Srpska and the Cyrillic letters "РС" ("RS") with the red-blue-white tricolor in the center of the seal, twisted with golden oak leaves, a traditional pre-Christian symbol sacred to most Slavs.
-On the edge of the seal there is an inscription Republika Srpska (in Cyrillic and Latin).
-The open crown of Kotromanić is shown in the bottom of the seal and the seal itself is topped with a heraldic royal crown.
+The Emblem of Republika Srpska contains the flag of Republika Srpska and the Cyrillic letters "РС" ("RS") with the red-blue-white tricolor in the center of the emblem, twisted with golden oak leaves, a traditional pre-Christian symbol sacred to most Slavs.
+On the edge of the emblem there is an inscription Republika Srpska (in Cyrillic and Latin).
+The open crown of Kotromanić is shown in the bottom of the emblem and the emblem itself is topped with a heraldic royal crown.

 Former coat of arms

 The former coat of arms of Republika Srpska showed, on a red shield, over headed by the Nemanjić crown, a bicephalic silver eagle in take off, armed with gold, with golden tongue and legs, the chest covered by a red shield with the Serbian cross, a silver cross with four firesteels.